 In my mind I picture something like integrated solution which resembles to a great extend mod_security. but with client-side features.
 The server-side of the application is protected by the typical input validation rules, while the client is protect by injecting JavaScript inside each stage, or at least at the login stage, that verifies for client side vulnerabilities, such as the version of the Adobe Reader plugin, etc.

-Most of you probably think that this not really that nice solution because it relays on JavaScript.
-Probably you are thinking that you can trick the system by disabling JavaScript or maybe even change your DOM in a such a way that it seams that you are not vulnerable, however, all these doesn’t make sense.
+Most of you probably think that this not really that nice solution because it relies on JavaScript.
+Probably you are thinking that you can trick the system by disabling JavaScript or maybe even change your DOM in a such a way that it seams that you are not vulnerable, however, all these doesn't make sense.
 None will go through all the hustle to bypass the system when they can simply patch and use the web safely.

-Still, there will be some problems with situations where the client-side of the application is vulnerable to vulnerability like DOM-based XSS.
+Still, there will be some problems with situations where the client-side of the application is vulnerable to issues like DOM-based XSS.
 To a great extend, this can be handled by our solution by encapsulating the page DOM inside a jailed environment.
 The solution will be messy but far from being impossible.

 To summarize, this is how the proposed system should work: